pablo-unzueta/dml-nmr/README.md

 # DML-NMR
-Delta-Machine Learning Nuclear Magnetic Resonance (DML-NMR) python scripts for upcoming paper.
+Delta-Machine Learning Nuclear Magnetic Resonance (**DML-NMR**) is a set of python scripts to rapidly predict isotropic chemical shieldings at the PBE0/6-311+G(2d,p) level of theory.

+This project was developed by Pablo Unzueta and Gregory Beran at UC Riverside.
+Visit our [group website](https://research.chem.ucr.edu/groups/beran/publications.html) for our full publication list.

+DML-NMR python scripts are written for **python3.7** or newer.
 # Installation

 ## Dependencies